MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 ## Modelling

 For this regression task, different models were trained, tuned and compared.
 The related code to the model  run can be be found in the notebook `train_and_eval_models.ipynb` and `model_functions.py`.
-To ensure reproducibility and comparability between models within differen setups, model training was performed as a pipeline.
+To ensure reproducibility and comparability between models within different setups, model training was performed as a pipeline.
 For experimentation, such as finding suitable features, data set, data augmentation methods, model architecture, all runs are logged using MLFlow.

 - Linear regression
 - Lasso regression